-Tom Carpenter oversees the TVA's Nuclear Power Group's compliance with NERC/SERC reliability standards.
-He has over 30 years' experience in the electrical power industry and is a Senior Member of the IEEE, including membership in the IEEE Power & Energy Society (PES) and IEEE Standards Association (SA).
+Tom Carpenter provides Governance and Oversight for TVA's compliance with NERC/SERC reliability standards.
+He has over 35 years of experience in the electrical power industry and is a Senior Member of the IEEE, including membership in the IEEE Power & Energy Society (PES) and IEEE Standards Association (SA).
 Tom has a BSEE and is a licensed electrician and licensed professional engineer.
-He serves as the treasurer of the IEEE Energy Storage & Stationary Battery Committee, is a former Principal Member of the NFPA 70E Technical Committee, and is a certified high and low voltage electrical safety trainer.
+He serves as the treasurer of the IEEE Energy Storage & Stationary Battery (ESSB) Committee, is a former Principal Member of the NFPA 70E Technical Committee, and is a certified high and low voltage electrical safety trainer.

-Curtis has 26+ years of experience in the battery/power industry.
+Curtis Ashton has 27+ years of experience in the battery/power industry.
 He has been involved with Battcon for about 2/3 of that time.
-In addition, he served a term on IEEE RevCom, is the former vice-chair of ATIS-STEP, the former vice-president of the IEEE PELS Intelec Executive Committee, and is the present IEEE PES ESSB.
+In addition, he served a term on IEEE RevCom, is the former vice-chair of ATIS-STEP, the former vice-president of the IEEE PELS Intelec Executive Committee (TC7), and is the present IEEE PES ESSB chair.
 He is also an NFPA member, and has a patent to his name dealing with line-powering of fiber networks.
 He has been published numerous times in many publications, and has presented at many conferences, along with being a primary author of a few IEEE standards.

 John Kim has been in the battery industry for 30 plus years.
-Currently, John is a Director of Utility market at EnerSys.
-He has written numerous papers and presented at many industry related conferences including Battcon, Doble, Eurobat, Intelec, Infobatt, and IEEE chapter meetings.
+Currently, John is a Director of Utility Market at EnerSys.
+He has written numerous papers and presented at many industry-related conferences including Battcon, Doble, Eurobat, Intelec, Infobatt, and IEEE chapter meetings.
 His battery background includes Engineering (technical support, R&D, project management, and manufacturing), Sales, and Technical Marketing.
 He is also knowledgeable in battery selection, specification writing, maintenance, and troubleshooting.
-John’s contact information is firstname.lastname@example.org.

-Dan Lambert has over 30 years of commercial and industrial electrical experience.
-He has worked with AC and DC power systems since 1983, installing, maintaining and repairing UPS and rectifier systems with a primary focus on mission-critical power systems.
-Dan has experience in the Electrical industry from the perspectives of a Certified Journeyman Electrician, a Critical Systems Service Technician, a Global Service Manager, a Systems Engineer, and as a Product Manager.
-Installing, maintaining and testing stationary battery systems since 1985, Dan has worked with many of the commercially available battery chemistries, and has extensive experience with battery monitoring and fault detection.
-He has contributed to large scale energy storage analysis projects, and has investigated mechanical and electrical energy storage systems, as well as various chemical storage systems.
-Dan is currently a member of the IEEE Power and Energy Society and serves as the chairperson for the IEEE Energy Storage and Stationary Battery Committee’s IEEE 1491 Battery Monitoring Working Group.
-He has been a presenter and discussion panel member at the Battcon International Stationary Battery Conference in the past, as well as contributed to several other battery related conferences.
+Dan Lambert has over 30 years of commercial and industrial electrical experience and has worked with AC and DC power systems since 1983, with a primary focus on mission-critical power systems.
+Dan has experience in the Electrical industry from the perspectives of an Electrician, Service Technician, Service Manager, Systems Engineer, and Product Manager.
+Working with stationary battery systems since 1985, he has worked with many battery chemistries and has contributed to large scale energy storage analysis projects, as well as testing other storage systems.
+Dan is currently a member of the IEEE Power and Energy Society serving as the chairperson for the IEEE Energy Storage and Stationary Battery Committee’s IEEE 1679.4 Alkaline Chemistries Working Group.

 William (Bill) Cantor is the Vice President of Technology for TPI.
 He has earned a BS degree from Pennsylvania State University and an MS degree in Electrical Engineering from Johns Hopkins University.
 Bill has 26 years of experience in the battery industry.
 He was inducted into the Battcon Hall of Fame in 2014.
 Additionally, Mr. Cantor has been the chair of the IEEE 1188 working group since 1995 and is a member of the IEEE ESSB Committee of the Power and Energy Society since 1992.
 He is also the past Chair of this organization and a member of SCC-18, where he represents IEEE on NFPA 70, NFPA 70B and NFPA 855 technical committees.
 He is also a Assistant Teaching Professor in the Information Sciences and Technology Department at Pennsylvania State University and is a licensed Professional Engineer (PE).